hmtkvs/speedreader-app/cleanup-plan.md

    - [ ] Verify all edge cases are handled properly

 2. **App Component Refactoring**
-   - [ ] Extract MainLayout component from App.tsx
+   - [x] Extract MainLayout component from App.tsx
-   - [ ] Implement ThemeProvider for color scheme management
+   - [x] Implement ThemeProvider for color scheme management
-   - [ ] Create PDF and Reader page components
+   - [x] Create PDF and Reader page components
    - [ ] Set up minimal AppRouter
-   - [ ] Implement dependency injection pattern for feature communication
+   - [x] Implement dependency injection pattern for feature communication

 3. **TTS Migration Completion**
    - [ ] Complete removal of src/utils/tts.ts after confirming all references are updated
-   - [ ] Ensure TTSService is used consistently throughout the application
+   - [x] Ensure TTSService is used consistently throughout the application

+4. **Cleanup and Final Touches**
+   - [ ] Rename AppNew.tsx to App.tsx once testing confirms it works correctly
+   - [ ] Remove or archive original App.tsx once migration is complete
+   - [ ] Add comprehensive documentation for the feature-based architecture
+   - [ ] Review for any remaining technical debt or TODOs

 ## Implementation Strategy

-1. Complete all testing of PDF and Reader features
+1. Complete testing of the new application architecture with feature modules
-2. Gradually refactor App.tsx by extracting components and moving logic to feature modules
-3. Implement proper dependency injection between PDF and Reader features
-4. Ensure consistent state management using contexts and hooks
+2. Finalize the migration by renaming AppNew.tsx to App.tsx
+3. Document the new architecture and patterns for future development
+4. Complete the remaining PDF Management feature testing

-This focused approach will help streamline the PDF and Reader features while improving the overall architecture.
+This focused approach has helped streamline the PDF and Reader features while improving the overall architecture.